 - 1/2 cup diced mushrooms (optional)

-- 1 pre-made whole wheat pie crust (no added sugar) (or try this recipe for making your own)
+- 1 standard whole wheat pie crust (see recipe above)

-- As I said above, you just put all your ingredients (except the pie crust!) in a bowl and mix it all together to distribute the spices evenly.
+Put all ingredients (except the pie crust!) in a bowl and mix it all together to distribute the spices evenly.

 Recipe notes: I really had to search for a whole wheat pie crust that did not have any added sugar.
 It's harder than you might think to find one.
 But they are out there.
 Try calling your local health food store to see if they have these.